youzan/zent/packages/zent/src/form/demos/formSection.md

 	numberValidationError2: The length of value is less than minimum length.
 	zipCode: Zip code
 	name: Name
-	age: Age
+	mobile: Mobile
 	address: Address
-	totalNumber: Total number
+	orderNo: Order Number
-	totalNumberError: The total number is wrong.
+	orderNoError: The order number is wrong.
-	ageError: The age is wrong.
+	mobileError: The mobile is wrong.
 	zipCodeError: The format of the zip code is incorrect.
-	ageError2: The age needs to be refilled.
+	mobileError2: The mobile needs to be refilled.
 	submit: submit
 	setError: set extra errors
 	initialize: initialize